Cool Pretend Snow Recipes for Kids

 Pour the entire bottle of glue into a bowl.
 Mix in the shaving cream slowly until you get a light and fluffy consistency.
 If the recipe looks heavy or sticky, then you need to add more shaving cream.

 After you get your snow paint at a good consistency consider adding some glitter.

-Another good idea is to cut of some black hats, circles and orange noses for your snowman.
-You can stick them right over the paint, it’s sticks together nicely.
+Another good idea is to cut off some black hats, circles, and orange noses for your snowman.
+You can stick them right over the paint, it sticks together nicely.
 There is no need for extra glue.